harness/developer-hub/docs/continuous-integration/use-ci/run-tests/speed-up-ci-test-pipelines-using-parallelism.md

 <figcaption>This diagram demonstrates how parallelism can accelerate your CI pipelines.
 Without parallelism, the tests run one after the other.
 With parallelism enabled, Harness first splits tests into four groups based on file size, already significantly reducing the overall run time.
 Using timing data collected in the first parallel run, subsequent runs split tests by test time, further optimizing run time.
 With each subsequent run, test partitioning is refined based on the newest timing data.</figcaption>
 </figure>

 Parallelism is one of the [looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism) available in Harness pipelines, and parallelism isn't limited to splitting tests.
-You can use parallelism to [speed things up](../optimize-and-more/optimizing-ci-build-times.md) whenever it's possible to divide pipeline, step, or stage tasks into multiple sets and run them concurrently.
+You can use parallelism to speed things up whenever it isn't possible to divide pipeline, step, or stage tasks into multiple sets and run them concurrently.

 When using parallelism, it's important to take into account resource limitations that exist in your build infrastructure.
 For more information, go to [Best Practices for Looping Strategies](/docs/platform/pipelines/looping-strategies/best-practices-for-looping-strategies.md).